Vietnam, US complete cleanup of toxic chemical from airport

-HANOI, Vietnam (AP) — Vietnam and the United States have completed cleaning up the dioxin contamination at Danang airport as the two former enemies work for closer ties.
+HANOI, Vietnam (AP) — Vietnam and the United States have finished the cleanup of dioxin contamination at Danang airport caused by the transport and storage of the herbicide Agent Orange during the Vietnam War.

-Danang airport was one of the dioxin hotspots where the Agent Orange was stored and sprayed by U.S forces to deny communist fighters jungle covers during the Vietnam War.
+The 30 hectares (74 acres) of land cleansed of the toxic chemical were handed over to Vietnam at a ceremony Wednesday where Vice Defense Minister Nguyen Chi Vinh praised the U.S. government’s involvement in the cleanup.

-The 30 hectares (74 acres) of land free from the toxic chemical were handed over to Vietnam at a ceremony on Wednesday.
+“It is proof that we are opening a future of good cooperation between the governments of Vietnam and the United States,” Vinh said.
+“Today marks the day that Danang airport is no longer known as a dioxin hotspot, the day that Danang people can be assured that their health will not be destroyed by chemicals left over from the war.”

-Speaking at the ceremony, Vietnamese Vice Defense Minister Nguyen Chi Vinh praised the U.S government for its cooperation to overcome the consequences of the war.
-U.S Ambassador Daniel Kritenbrink says the event is a “significant milestone” in the expanding partnership.
+Large amounts of Agent Orange, which contains dioxin, were stored at Danang airport during the war and sprayed by U.S. forces to defoliate the countryside and deny communist fighters jungle cover.
+Vietnamese still suffer from the effects of the spraying.

 Most Read Nation & World Stories